Exhibit explores heyday of Atlantic Ocean luxury liners

 Assign to Google Classroom

-It was the golden era for ocean travel, when ladies wore floor-length ball gowns, sometimes with parasols in hand, and gents donned flared frock-coats that gave them an hour-glass figure.
+It was the golden era for ocean travel.
+It was when ladies wore floor-length ball gowns.
+Sometimes they carried parasols.
+Men wore flared frock-coats.
+The coats gave them an hour-glass figure.
 The style was inspired by Prince Albert.
+He was married to Britain's Queen Victoria.

 "Ocean liners conveyed ideas.
-They were this special place where anything was possible," said Daniel Finamore, a curator for the museum's exhibit.
+They were this special place where anything was possible," said Daniel Finamore.
+He is a curator for the museum's exhibit.

 Indeed, glamour, speed and style were ideas with which ocean liners were associated.
 The public was most fascinated by speed.
 "The latest ship had to be the fastest," Finamore said.